Ready to save? Here are the best deals of Prime Day 2022

 - The Acer 24.5-Inch Gaming Monitor is currently 24% off.

-- At over $40 off, this George Foreman 5-serving grill is an excellent deal, as it’s one of the few that also has a heating plate on top.
+- At 40% off, this George Foreman 5-serving grill is an excellent deal, as it’s one of the few that also has a heating plate on top.

 - The Art of Shaving Lavender Shaving Cream just dropped to $19.60.